-Discussion in 'gTLD Discussion' started by DOMAIN ILLUMINATI, Apr 15, 2018.
+Labeled as information in gTLD Discussion started by DOMAIN ILLUMINATI, Apr 15, 2018.

 Yeah, must be the case.
 Makes so much sense.

 When I do $500-999 sales via Payoneer Escrow - I also don't report them to NB etc.

 And for example, in February I sold some .life for 950 EUR BIN via Sedo - it is absent on NameBio...

 So even Sedo feed contains just part of sales... not all of them.